Do You Have to Count Calories to Lose Weight?

 Calorie tracking can be a good choice for an individual looking to learn about the nutritional contents of the foods they like to eat.
 Counting calories brings awareness to appropriate serving sizes and macronutrient content.
 This can aid in weight loss in the future.

-If you think that calorie tracking is the way to go for you, try a weight-loss app.
+If you think that calorie tracking is the way to go for you, try Omo, a healthy weight-loss app.
 Calorie counting helps you total your calorie intake and outtake to always know whether you are in a deficit.

 4 Cons of calorie tracking